hfridholm/korsord/NOTES.md

   patt_block_is_allowed(5x5, x, y)
   patt_block_is_allowed(5x5, y, x)

-idea:
-- SQUARE_BLOCK from prep should not be counted for in _crowd function

-- maybe add flags to makefile to silent output
-- maybe: move lock inside stats struct and lock inside grid struct
-- write comments explaining things in more detail
-- try implementing the old algorithm and see if that was better

 new idea:
 - squares that are not _crossed should be able to be changed by new words,